Filtered Data

 Differences from Selected Rows

-The Filtered Data tab is an independent tab created by double-clicking.
+The Filtered Data tab is created by double-clicking and does not depend on the current row selection state.
 Data remains even after clearing row selection.
+However, closing the tab discards the data, so save any data you need using Save as Dataset.
 When saved, the derived dataset references rows by filter expression, so it returns matching rows even after the source data is updated.

 The Selected Rows tab reflects the current selection state in real time.
 Clearing the selection returns it to "No Rows Selected".
 When saved, the derived dataset references rows by index.